-This stage is all about positioning your offering in the right way so that your target customers and market understand that it’s what they need.
-You may want to invest in product concept testing to make sure the product is the right one to go ahead with.
+This stage is all about positioning the offering in the right way so that the target customers and market understand that it’s what they need.
+It might be worth investing in product concept testing to make sure the product is the right one to go ahead with.

 - What is your product?
 How does it work?

 - What’s the value it offers to buyers?

 - How does it compare to the competition?

 - What benefits does it bring to the buyer?